n-dohrmann/CompPhys/README.md

 This is a collection of assignments from a course in computational physics using Fortran90.
 A below is an outline of topics covered.

-1. Random number generation and seqquence quality.
+1. Random number generation and sequence quality.

 2. John Conway's *Game of Life*.
 Cellular automata and emergent behavior.